kaw393939/IS218/README.md

 # IS218

-This is a project for my WebApplication's class at NJIT
+This is a project for my Web Application class at NJIT